 On that same note, getting plenty of sleep is also important.
 Don’t stay up all night studying because your mind won’t recall a lot of that information.
 Instead, get plenty of sleep leading up to the test.

 #6: Eat Healthy the Day of the Exam

 I’m sure you’ve read this advice before.
 I mean, it’s plastered on every study guide you’ll ever find!
 But the majority of these guides just say to eat a good breakfast.
 They don’t really go into detail.

 Don’t just grab a bowl of cereal or a power bar and call it good.
 You want to eat a healthy dinner the night before the exam and a healthy breakfast the morning of the exam.
 Lean protein, vegetables, and whole fruit are the three foods you should stick to.
 Don’t eat refined carbs or anything loaded with sugar.
 These foods will make you restless while trying to sleep and will make you crash on the day of the exam.

 Series 6 FAQs

-How is Series 6 Different from Series 7?
+How is the Series 6 different from Series 7?